-The course covers the essential basics of writing clear documents and contracts explaining essential basic vocabulary and phrases which are most often used in legal documents including contracts and other agreements.
-It provides explanations of the meaning and use of archaic legal English, including Latin and Norman French
+The course teaches the essential skills of writing clear documents and contracts, explaining essential legal vocabulary and phrases, including Latin and old Norman French

-A 15-unit, interactive, online course, teaching the essential skills of drafting clear contracts, including the key elements of English contract law and terminology.
-The course includes basic contracts, non-competition and confidentiality agreements, assignments and third party rights, guarantees, indemnities, warranties, conditions and other contract terms.
+This is a 15-unit, interactive, online course, covering both drafting skills and the key elements of English contract law and terminology.
+The course includes the drafting, use and legal effect of basic contracts, non-competition and confidentiality agreements, assignments and third party rights, guarantees, indemnities, warranties, conditions and other contract terms.
 Rights, remedies and enforceability are all covered in online lessons.
-The course exercises, which make up most of the home tasks, help participants learn the vocabulary and phrases through context, testing and reinforcement.
-The production of written material by the students is emphasised to test and expand their legal drafting ability.
-All the Instructors are British lawyers, who are now either working in the area of Commercial and Contract Law or are experienced trainers of Law and Legal English.
+The course exercises teach the techniques and vocabulary through testing and feedback.
+The students must produce a large quantity of written material to expand their legal drafting ability.

 Contract and Legal Document Drafting Lesson 1